shoneeze/Cassava-Leaf-Disease-Classification/README.md

    - Normalized pixel values.
 3. **Model Training**:
    - EfficientNetB0 backbone with pretrained ImageNet weights (transfer learning).
-   - Added a custom classification head (global average pooling → dropout → dense layer).
+   - Added a custom classification head which consists of a global average pooling (GAP) layer, followed by a dropout layer to reduce overfitting, and finally a fully connected (dense) layer that outputs the class predictions.
    - Applied class weighting to handle class imbalance.
    - Callbacks: ModelCheckpoint, EarlyStopping, and ReduceLROnPlateau.
 4. **Evaluation**: